Travel - Hawaii

 Above are the Hi'ilawe Falls in Waipi'o.
 As I was walking down the (incredibly steep) road into the valley, I met a couple of tourists coming up.
 They said to turn right at the bottom of the hill, which would take me to the beach.
 Instead I turned left and spent hours, mostly lost, in the back of the valley.
 I came upon the falls, and had to wade through the creek (on the right) that flows from the falls.
 There were so many little creeks and rivers that I spent most of the day barefoot.

-A Cottage in the valley
+A cottage in the valley

 A typical cottage in Waipi'o.
 I met several of the locals, who said that about 100 people live in the valley.
 One woman said you need a certain kind of craziness for it.